Benocs/core/src/doc/index.rst

 ..
-This file is part of the CORE Manual
+CORE documentation master file
    (c)2012 the Boeing Company
+   (c)2014 Benocs

 .. only:: html or latex